 Does Flex include Turbo's 'Multi-tag filter'?

-The 1.0 release of Flex does not include the multi-tag filter, however, this will be added in an update to the theme.
+The 1.0 release of Flex does not include the multi-tag filter, however, this will be added in the 1.1.0 update to the theme.

-The Flex theme includes support for Shopify Payments Multiple Currencies Feature.
+The Flex theme and the Turbo theme (versions 4.2.1 and up) include support for Shopify Payments Multiple Currencies Feature.
 You can configure native multi-currencies to allow merchants to checkout in selected currency.